Procedure for vacuum salting of meat

 Vacuum saltingThe meat must be weighed before it is salted and after it has been smoked and matured, the values are noted down.
 The shrinkage is calculated and the result must be between 25% and 30%.

 The measured amount of salt, sugar and any spices are mixed well and rubbed into the meat.
 Put the meat in a vacuum bag and make sure to get the whole salt mixture into the bag otherwise the values will not hold.
 My experience says that you should take ½ g more common salt and ½ g nitrite salt, ie 25 g total salt for 1000 g meat.

 The meat is salted with spices and ready for the fridge.

 The meat is smoked and ready for ripening in the fridge.

 The salting timePlace the vacuum bag in the refrigerator at 5 °C to 7 °C and invert once a day.
 The time is calculated according to this rule: Measure the height of the bag and for every 1 cm calculate 3 days if it is pork with rind.
 If it is without rind, calculate 2 days per 1 cm.
 However, at least 1 week for each.
 If you use this salting method, you are sure to get a uniform salting and you do not get an oversalting of the meat.
-When the meat is done salting, put it in cold water for 30 minutes to 60 minutes, to rinse off the surface salt, stop the salting process and soften the meat.
+When the meat has been salted, it is placed in cold water for 30 to 60 minutes to rinse off the surface salt, stop the salting process and soften the meat.

 Drying and curing timeThe meat must then be dried and hardened in the refrigerator at the same temperatures as above.
 The time will depend on the thickness of the meat, 3 to 7 days will be normal for large pieces of meat.